Unhappy with Your Credit Score? Here's How to Fix It!

 How Can I Increase My Credit Score?

-There are 5 main ways that you can increase your Credit Score.
-All of these ways need to be monitored and properly managed in order to work.
+There are 5 ways to increase your Credit Score.
+All of these ways need to be monitored and effectively managed in order to work.

-1. Length of Credit History: this makes up about 15% of your score.
+3. Length of Credit History: This makes up about 15% of your score.
 Creditors and lenders like to see that you’ve been able to handle credit accounts correctly over a period of time.
 Newer accounts will lower your average account age, which may negatively impact credit scores.
-Never cancel one of your first cards because that marks the beginning of your credit history.
+Never cancel one of your oldest cards because that marks the beginning of your credit history.

-3. Use Different Types of Credit: You should have at least 2 credit vehicles open (credit cards, LOC’s, car loans and mortgages.)
+5. Use Different Types of Credit: You should have at least two credit vehicles open (credit cards, LOC’s, car loans and mortgages.)
 Showing you can manage different types of credit will have a positive impact on your score.

 You should check your credit report and score once per year.
-One small error can have a horrible long-term impact on your credit score, which is why we get our Wealth Mastery and Financial Freedom Coaching clients to check it.
-Your credit score is like your financial report card and having a bad score can have a really negative affect on your long-term financial plan.
-We’ve helped 1000’s of clients increase their score by an average of 21 points through our Financial Freedom one-on-one coaching program.
-If you feel like you need a little one-on-one help, make sure to sign up for our free Coaching Assessment Call.
+One small error can have a significant long-term impact on your credit score.
+Your credit score is like your financial report card and having a bad score can have a negative affect on your long-term financial plan.
+We’ve helped 1000’s of clients increase their score.
+If you feel like you need a little one-on-one help, make sure to sign up for our free Financial Assessment Call.

 Leave a reply